TheMonk2121/ai-dev-tasks/000_core/000_backlog.md

 **Risk Mitigation:**
 - Start with simple research tasks and gradually increase complexity
 - Maintain fallback to Cursor AI for critical research tasks
-- Extensive testing of local model integration before full deployment
+- Extensive testing of local model integration before full deploymen
 - Performance monitoring and alerting for research agent operations
 - Gradual rollout with feature flags and rollback capabilities